afinainflowers/Isoline_Graphing_Demo/Readme.txt

 How to use:
-Click "Filд Sample Data" for a nice example or "Generate data" for a random one.
+Click "Fill Sample Data" for a nice example or "Generate data" for a random one.
 Then click "Draw Isolines".

 Steps of the algorithm: